 - Bake for 7-8 minutes, remove from oven right before the bottoms begin to brown

-- Transfer to cooling rack and let cool for at least 30 minutes, decorate, and enjoy!
+- Transfer to cooling rack and let cool for at least 30 minutes.
+After they have cooled completely you can decorate and enjoy!